-Fill endotoxin-free 70 % ethanol into the syringe, insert the plunger, hold the syringe in a vertical position, and press the ethanol slowly through the NucleoBond[®] Finalizer.
+Fill 70 % ethanol (not supplied with the kit) into the syringe, insert the plunger, hold the syringe in a vertical position, and press the ethanol slowly through the NucleoBond[®] Finalizer.
 Discard the flow-through.

 Midi - NucleoBond® Finalizer

 Maxi - NucleoBond[®] Finalizer Large